by Dr. C.H. Weaver M.D. updated 2/2019

-According to a recent article published in the journal Blood, the addition of Rituxan® (rituximab) to the chemotherapy combination referred to as CVP improves anti-cancer response rates and time to cancer progression, but not overall survival compared to CVP alone as initial treatment in patients with follicular lymphoma.
+According to a research published in the journal Blood, the addition of Rituxan® (rituximab) to the chemotherapy combination referred to as CVP improves anti-cancer response rates and time to cancer progression, but not overall survival compared to CVP alone as initial treatment in patients with follicular lymphoma.
 However, longer follow-up may provide a difference in long-term survival outcomes.

 Follicular lymphoma is a type of non-Hodgkin’s lymphoma (NHL), which is a form of cancer that begins in the cells of the lymph system.
 The lymph system includes the spleen, thymus, tonsils, bone marrow, lymph nodes and circulating immune cells.
 The main cells in the lymph system are lymphocytes, of which there are two types: B and T-cells.
 Each of these cells has a very specific function in aiding the body to fight infection.
 NHL is characterized by the excessive accumulation of atypical (cancerous) lymphocytes.
 These lymphocytes can crowd the lymph system and suppress the formation and function of other immune and blood cells.
 While NHL is categorized by the type of lymphocyte it involves, it is also further defined by the rate at which the cancer grows, based on the appearance of the cells under a microscope.
 Follicular lymphoma is a low-grade or indolent lymphoma that is slow growing.